AthinaLange/CoastalLens/README.md

     - find the minimum number of frames needed to be extracted (2Hz data can be pulled from 10Hz images, but 3Hz cannot.
 Code will then extract frames at 3Hz and 10Hz)

-    - Save cameraParameters, extraction frame rate, Products data and number of flights on given day
+    - Save cameraParameters, extraction frame rate, Products data, number of flights on given day, grid origin, and drone type

     - for every flight repeat process:
-        - extract meta data from images and videos (REQUIRES EXIFTOOL) - to account for false-start videos, only starting at first full length video (DJI: 5:28min) and going to end - MORE INPUT FROM OTHER SYSTEMS/USES REQUIRED
+        - extract meta data from images and videos (REQUIRES EXIFTOOL) - to account for false-start videos, only starting at first full length video (DJI: 5:28min) and going to end - INPUT FOR OTHER SYSTEMS/USES REQUIRED
         - making initial extrinsics guess based on meta data [GPSLatitude, GPSLongitude, RelativeAltitude - zgeoid_offset, CameraYaw + 360, CameraPitch+90, CameraRoll]
         - Extract 1st frame of video to do initial extrinsics calibration on
         - Confirm whether correct cameraParameters are used - assuming a distorted and undistorted camera calibration has been done, confirm which distortion model to use - Default for our flights is distortion correction ON, so cameraParams_undistorted would be used.
+        - use ground control points to obtain initial camera position and pose (extrinsics).
         - check that grid dimensions for cBathy data and timestacks is appropriate.
 If not, follow prompt until you are happy (currently requires input, changed grid cannot be a file).
         -   send email with provided information:
             - Origin coordinates
             - initial extrinsics guess (and TBD LiDAR-based correction)
             - frame rate of data to be extracted
             - Products to produce with type, frame rate and dimensions
             - Intrinsics corrected image, Rectified grid, and timestacks on oblique image

+### Extract Images
+- for each day and flight:
+     - for each extraction frame rate:
+            - make directory for given extraction frame rate (e.g. images_10Hz/)
+            - for each movie in directory: extract images from video at extraction frame rate using ffmpeg (images placed in new subfolder)
+            - move images from movie subfolders into extraction rate directory (e.g. images_10Hz/) and name images sequentially. delete movie subfolders.
+     - send email that image extraction complete